darlingof02/BillShare/README.md

-# BillShare
-Share payment with roommates!
+# BillShare - Share payment with roommates!

 This app aims to help user manage bills and debts.

+it's developed with SpringBoot and JPA

 [Front-end application](https://github.com/darlingof02/billshare_frontend) is built in ReactJS